-2021 Legislative & Policy Positions
+2022 Legislative & Policy Positions

 - Governmental Balance and Power to the People: Our state government must correct the imbalances in power between branches.
-State elected officials should assure that there is a reasonable balance of power and that the Governor cannot self-initiate extension of powers granted by the legislature without its approval.
-At the federal level, New Mexico should support a Convention of States to reduce the federal government's control, require a balanced budget and implement Congressional term limits. - Coronavirus Economic Recovery and the State Budget: New Mexico needs: a) A budget that provides for the state's needs (public safety, education, roads and other infrastructure, etc.) based on reasonable projections of predictably recurring revenue which should be based on an equitable distribution; b) A fiscally sound, transparent, and equitable pandemic recovery plan that provides for the immediate safe opening of all businesses to a capacity that allows New Mexicans to provide for their families. - Tax code: Smart tax management means more state revenue.
+State elected officials should assure that there is a reasonable balance of power, and that the Governor cannot initiate or extend 'emergency' or other powers (not normally granted to the executive branch under the constitution or existing legislation) longer than 30 days without legislative approval. - Coronavirus Economic Recovery and the State Budget: New Mexico needs: a) A budget that provides for the state's needs (public safety, education, roads and other infrastructure, etc.) based on reasonable projections of predictably recurring revenue which should be based on equitable distribution; b) A fiscally sound, transparent, and equitable pandemic response plan that provides for the safe operation of all businesses and continuation of all jobs, which allows New Mexicans to provide for their families. - Tax code: Smart tax management means more state revenue.
 The tax code should be rewritten to replace Gross Receipts Tax (GRT) with a straight sales tax and eliminate the numerous special interest tax incentives.
-A clean, broad based and fair tax code will promote business growth, employment opportunities and stabilize state revenue while making NM more competitive. - Employment Laws: Increased mandated wages and benefits result in forced inflation, reduced hours for workers and fewer jobs for New Mexicans.
-Free market competition is what improves worker conditions and allows businesses to thrive and grow while creating new employment opportunities.
-Each time our base wages and mandated benefits are artificially inflated, it makes New Mexico less competitive on a global scale. - Economic incentives: Invest in job preservation and creation that benefits New Mexico and its businesses.
-Incentives should focus on helping existing businesses survive the overly strict Governor-mandated Covid lockdown requirements.
-Rather than offering money to out-of-state companies, those funds should be used to support New Mexico businesses with such things as reduced or forgiven income or property taxes, grants, etc.
+A clean, broad based and fair tax code will promote business growth, employment opportunities and stabilize state revenue while making NM more competitive. - Employment Laws: Increased government mandates on wages, paid time off, scheduling and other benefits result in forced inflation, reduced hours for workers and fewer jobs for New Mexicans.
+Free market competition is what improves worker conditions, increases wages, and allows businesses to thrive and grow while creating new employment opportunities.
+Government mandated wages and benefits are artificially inflated, making New Mexico less competitive on a global scale. - Economic incentives: Invest in job preservation and creation that benefits New Mexico and its businesses.
+Incentives must have appropriate claw back provisions in the event of default and should focus on helping existing businesses thrive and grow.
+Rather than only offering money to out-of-state companies, funds should be used to support New Mexico businesses with such things as reduced or forgiven income or property taxes, grants, etc.